colurw/flight_sim_GNN/readme.txt

 ## The Viewer

-Flight_viewer.py uses matplotlib to visualise combat between two instances of the fittest pilot, or those from earlier in the lineage.
+Combat_viewer.py uses matplotlib to visualise combat between two instances of the fittest pilot, or those from earlier in the lineage.

+## Results

+Draw_training_graphs.py uses the winner of each generation's flight data and fitness scores to produce graphs that offer insight into the degree of optimisation achieved during training.

+## Adversarial Contest Mode

+Training_loop_adversarial.py works similarly to the elite version, except that two populations are training simulateously, each competing against the fittest member from the other side, on alternative generations.
+This delivers a significant (50%) reduction in the number of generations required to converge upon a stable solution, with an order-of-magnitude increase in the fitness score at that point.
+See /training graphs/Figure_4.png for more details.